 When people talk about seeing animals in their natural habitat, most people think of things like an African safari.
-Had it ever crossed your mind to go see a polar bear in their natural habitat?
+Had it ever crossed your mind to go see polar bears in their natural habitat?
 If not, it definitely should be something you’re thinking about now!
 This was another one of those life-changing trips for me, and I’m so grateful to have been able to go to the polar bear capital of the world.

 In order to get a great experience, we booked a tour with Natural Habitat Adventures.
 One of the reasons we went with them was because there are very few permits to go into a protected area where more bears are, and this group worked with Great White Bear Tours and had some of them!
 There were a couple of different tours you could pick from, but we ended up doing the Ultimate Churchill Experience.
 The trip started off in Winnipeg, Manitoba.
 Unfortunately, we didn’t really do much exploring around the town.
 The hotel we stayed at, The Fort Garry Hotel, was beautiful!
 It’s one of those old hotels that the railway built a long time ago.